fjantunen/sev1/index.md

 5.  **Resolution:** Full fix applied, service restored. ✅
 6.  **Recovery:** Bring systems back to full health. 💚
 7.  **Post-Incident Analysis:** Learn from the incident. 📝

+Core Reliability Events ⚓️

+When everything feels chaotic, the Incident Commander needs anchors, core event types that explain a disproportionate number of outages.
+These aren't exotic edge cases.
+They're the usual suspects.
+Recognizing them quickly helps you orient, frame the response, and cut through noise.

+🗄 Databases
+Datastores are a constant source of trouble: locks, replication lag, write amplification, corrupted indexes, full disks.
+Almost every IC has heard the phrase 'it's the database' more times than they'd like.
+They underpin everything, and when they wobble, so does the whole system.

+🌐 Networking, DNS & CDN
+Packets dropped in the wrong place can masquerade as application bugs.
+DNS misconfigurations, expired TLS certs, CDN routing failures, they all present as 'the app is down' when the real problem is routing or name resolution.
+These are high-blast-radius failures that demand quick isolation.

+⏪ Rollbacks
+The fastest mitigation in many incidents is rolling back a change.
+That's why one of the IC's earliest questions should be: what was the last deploy?
+Rollbacks aren't always clean, but when they work they're often the quickest path to restoring service.

+✈️ Migrations
+Migrations are reliability events hiding in plain sight.
+They're not deploys, not outages, yet they carry the risk of both.
+Think of it like changing an aircraft's engines while still in the air.

+⚡ All-at-once cutovers: like shutting down both engines and hoping the replacements fire immediately.
+If not, the stall is instant.

+🪂 Parallel running: like flying with old engines on one wing and new ones on the other.
+You stay aloft, but control gets unstable and the load uneven.

+⏳ Prolonged dual states: like flying a long leg with mismatched engines.
+It works, but the strain accumulates over time.

+Unlike a routine deploy, every migration is a one-off retrofit.
+The incentives are skewed: the org benefits once it's complete, but the engineers take on the toil and the risk.
+That's why migrations often drag, and why many incidents occur in the messy middle, when legacy and modern systems coexist.

+For incident command, migrations must be tracked and treated as core reliability events.
+They deserve staging plans, rollback options, and explicit ownership just like a SEV-1.

+🤝 Other Usual Suspects

+☁ Third-party dependencies: SaaS outages, cloud provider disruptions, payment processors—all common, often outside your control, but always inside your blast radius.

+🔑 Certificates & keys: Expired TLS certs or rotated secrets have triggered countless high-profile outages.
+Add them to your mental checklist.

+⚙️ Configuration drift: Small, undocumented config changes stack into big surprises.

+> 🔑 **Key takeaway:**
+> Core reliability events aren't about predicting the future, they're about having a mental map. 🗄 Databases, 🌐 networks, ⏪ rollbacks, ✈️ migrations, ☁ third parties, 🔑 certs, ⚙️ configs.
+If you start with these in mind, you reduce flailing, frame the investigation, and buy time for the team to dig deeper.

 #### Decision Making Under Pressure: The OODA Loop on Steroids🧠⏱️